 The lower the altitude of the orbit of a satellite, the higher its orbital speed.
 And conversely, the higher the orbit, the lower the orbital speed.
-From the relation, we can determine the orbital altitude where the angular speed matches that of the rotational rate of the Earth.
-The altitude is 35786 km above the Earth’s surface.
+From this relation, we can determine the orbital radius where the angular speed matches that of the Earth’s rotation.
+Such an orbit has an altitude of 35786 km above the equator.
+This orbit is called geostationary orbit.
+Any satellite placed in this orbit will have a fixed position relative to an observer on Earth.

-Because a geostationary satellite appears motionless relative to Earth’s surface, a satellite dish can be directed to a fixed direction and does not have to continuously track the satellite.
+Because a geostationary satellite appears motionless relative to Earth’s surface, a satellite receiver can be pointed to a fixed direction and does not need to track the satellite continuously.

 A geostationary satellite has to orbit above the equator.
 As a result, a satellite dish in the northern hemisphere needs to be pointed towards the south.
 And conversely, a satellite dish in the southern hemisphere needs to be pointed toward the north.